Patricia Cornwell: Career

 In 1979, Cornwell began working as a reporter for The Charlotte Observer, initially editing TV listings, then moving to features, and finally becoming a reporter covering crime.
 In 1980, she received the North Carolina Press Association's Investigative Reporting Award for a series on prostitution.
 She continued at the newspaper until 1981, when she moved to Richmond, Virginia with her first husband, Charles Cornwell (married in 1980), who enrolled at the Union Theological Seminary.
-The same year she began working on the biography of Ruth Bell Graham, A Time for Remembering: The Ruth Bell Graham Story (renamed Ruth, A Portrait: The Story of Ruth Bell Graham in subsequent editions), which was published in 1983.
+The same year she began working on a biography of Ruth Bell Graham, A Time for Remembering: The Ruth Bell Graham Story (renamed Ruth, A Portrait: The Story of Ruth Bell Graham in subsequent editions), which was published in 1983.
 The biography gained a Gold Medallion Book Award from the Evangelic Christian Publishers Association in 1985.
-However, it was a major blow to her friendship with Graham – they weren't on speaking terms for eight years following the book's publication.
+However, it was a major blow to her friendship with Graham – they were not on speaking terms for eight years following the book's publication.

 In 1984, Cornwell began work on her first novel, about a male detective named Joe Constable.
-She also met Dr. Marcella Farinelli Fierro, a medical examiner in Richmond, who became the subsequent inspiration for the character of Dr. Kay Scarpetta.
-In 1985, she took a job at the Office of the Chief Medical Examiner of Virginia.
+She also met Dr. Marcella Farinelli Fierro, a medical examiner in Richmond, who became the subsequent inspiration for the character of Kay Scarpetta.
+In 1985, she took a job in the Office of the Chief Medical Examiner of Virginia.
 She worked there for six years, first as a technical writer and then as a computer analyst.
 She also volunteered to work with the Richmond Police Department.
-Cornwell wrote three novels that she says were rejected before the publication in 1990, of the first installment of her Scarpetta series, Postmortem, based on real-life stranglings in Richmond in the summer of 1987.
+Cornwell wrote three novels that she says were rejected before the publication in 1990 of the first installment of her Scarpetta series, Postmortem, based on real-life stranglings in Richmond in the summer of 1987.
 The novel won her various awards including the British John Creasey Award, the French Prix du Roman d'Adventure and the American Edgar Award for Best First Novel.